wetryingtodorock/getblock-docs/en/rpc-service/eth/json-rpc/eth_priv_getFilterLogs.md

 ---
-title: eth:priv_getFilterLogs \[POST\] {disallowed}
+title: eth:priv_getFilterLogs  {disallowed} - Ethereum
-description: Returns an array of logs for the specified filter for a privatecontract.For private contracts, priv_getFilterLogs is the same aseth_getFilterLogs for public contracts except there is no automatic logbloom caching for private contracts.
+description: Example code for the eth:priv_getFilterLogs  {disallowed} json-rpc method. Сomplete guide on how to use eth:priv_getFilterLogs  {disallowed} json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters